 Welcome to the Exhibit

 A goddess stands in New York harbor to welcome visitors and there are two goddesses on the state flag.
 But there are thousands of goddesses around New York from many different cultures.
+This is an exhibit to preserve and celebrate the history and the cultural heritage of the Divine Feminine.

 Welcome to Ancient Goddesses in New York: A Guide to Discovering the Sacred Feminine in Museums, Temples, and Public Places.